Do you remember being in a presentation waiting for it to get done with? Unfortunately, most presentations end up exactly that way.

 If you use your normal slides and rush through 10 slides in half the time, you sound like a nervous wreck on a high-speed car.
 Have an alternative version of the presentation which has fewer slides with the key points.
 As you go through fewer slides, your tone, pace and transition will seem a lot more natural.

 The tips given above have been written in the context of an office workspace.
-The same approach works for an effective presentation in the class too if you are a student in college.
+The same approach works for an effective presentation in the class too for students in college.

 The process of how to give a presentation in office seems challenging.
 But delivering a powerful presentation is not as difficult or intimidating as it seems.
 You will present much better if you decide to stop presenting as the others do.